Fedjmike/fcc/readme.markdown

 ------

 The compiler generates assembly for x86 (32-bit) CPUs.
 64-bit AMD64 is experimental.
 The compiler does very little optimization before emitting straight to assembly.

+To run the 32-bit code on a 64-bit OS, you will probably need to install 32-bit runtime libraries (try `sudo apt-get install gcc-multilib`).

 The ABI is largely compatible GCC and Clang's.
 However, passing and returning structs as values will often not work.
 This means that most code compiled with one compiler can be successfully linked and run with code compiled with another.